|Health Insurance Action Dates and Deadlines|

 Access to health care and adequate health insurance are essential to students’ well-being.
 Inadequate health insurance can result in catastrophic health outcomes and extraordinary costs, as well as unexpected barriers to achieving academic success and scholarly pursuits.
 Tulane requires degree-seeking students and Tulane-sponsored students in J-1 status to demonstrate enrollment in and maintain adequate, quality medical insurance.

 New and returning students who are degree seeking are required to have adequate health insurance that meets or exceeds Tulane University standards, either through the Tulane-sponsored Student Health Insurance Plan (T-SHIP) or a comparable health insurance plan based in the United States.
 This requirement also applies to degree-seeking students who may live off campus, participate in out-of-town internships or study abroad for any length of time during the academic year.

-Students who are required to have health insurance must choose between the following options by the deadline posted below:
+Domestic students who are required to have health insurance must choose between the following options by the deadline:

 Below are some helpful links to aid students in making this decision.